-Christian has been an Adjunct Professor at Columbia University's School of International and Public Affairs, teaching on Emerging Markets and Sustainable Finance, since 2009.
-He is also the co-founder and co-director of Columbia University's BRIC-Lab, which was set up to study the rise of Emerging countries.
+Christian is also an Adjunct-Professor at Columbia University's School of International and Public Affairs, where is has been teaching on Emerging Markets and Sustainable Finance since 2009.
+He is also the cofounder and co-director of Columbia University's BRIC-Lab, which was set up to study the rise of Emerging countries.

-Mr. Déséglise has also taught at Sciences Po in Paris and at the Institute for High Studies for Development in Bogotá, Colombia.
+Mr. Deseglise has taught at Sciences Po in Paris and at the Institute for High Studies for Development in Bogotá, Colombia.
 He has written a book "Le Défi des Pays Emergents: Une Chance pour la France", which was published in France in April 2012.
 He has also written numerous articles on Emerging Markets and Sustainable Finance.